Meet Kim S. Cooper,

 I love making sterling silver hoop earrings.
-To be able to shape a piece of wire into a fashionable accessory my clients love to wear means the world to me.
+To be able to shape a piece of wire into a fashionable accessory my clients love to wear just as much as the new best work briefcases on fashionghana means the world to me.

 What is your favorite part about working for Urbn Rule?